Texas power grid holds amid record winter demand, but test isn’t over

 Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.

-As freezing temperatures enveloped Texas late Thursday and into Friday morning, demand for electricity shattered the grid operator’s peak expectations for the maximum amount of power people would use to stay warm this winter.
+HOUSTON — As freezing temperatures enveloped Texas, demand for electricity Friday morning shattered the grid operator’s peak expectations for the maximum amount of power people would use to stay warm this winter.

 Luckily, the state’s grid held, but the resiliency test isn’t over: High demand is forecast to continue into Saturday while power supplied from wind, which has been offering a significant boost during the blustery Arctic blast, will likely drop off.

-Electricity demand hovered around 74,000 megawatts Friday morning and was projected to decrease as the day warms.
+Electricity demand hovered around 74,000 megawatts Friday morning.
 That far surpassed the previous winter record of 69,871 megawatts during the 2021 storm.
-But that record demand doesn’t account for how much power Texans might have used then because blackouts hit much of the state.
+But that previous record demand didn’t account for how much power Texans might have used if blackouts hadn't hit much of the state.

+By late Friday, demand for the rest of the night wasn't expected to exceed 69,000 megawatts and supply wasn't forecast to dip below 71,000 megawatts.
+Still, some power companies were experiencing issues and asking customers to conserve energy.

 Officials Thursday had predicted Friday morning demand would be closer to 70,000 megawatts.
 The difference between reality and expectation was even starker overnight, with electricity use at some points more than 10,000 megawatts higher than officials predicted.